MehdiAbbanaBennani/continual-learning-ogdplus/README.md

  Descent](https://arxiv.org/abs/2006.11942) in PyTorch.

 ## Requirements
-- I ran most of the experiments with PyTorch >= 1.5.0
+- I ran most of the experiments with PyTorch = 1.5.1
-- Regarding the other packages, please refer to *requirements.txt*
+- The precie environment configuration is presented in *requirements.txt* :)

 ## Reproducibility